 - serve on the Board (trustee body) of a religious community (the guidance is slightly different for Bishop’s Mission Orders, cathedrals and new worshipping communities)

 - are an Incumbent

 - are a safeguarding officer for a parish or other community.

 Are there changes to how serious incidents are dealt with?

 No, the serious incidents themselves, whether safeguarding, financial, HR or Prevent-related should be handled as they have been.
 These changes are to the way that incidents are reported to the Charity Commission.

 The national church introduced the new guidance from January 2019.
 In the Diocese of London, with our 500+ parishes and worshipping communities, we are implementing the changes from June 2019 onwards.
 This is to give trustees time to prepare and to give the Diocese time to set up the necessary new systems.

 How can I find out more?

 Please make use of london.anglican.org/safeguarding where there are links to all the guidance documents and the reporting templates, as well as contact details for the diocesan safeguarding helpline.
-Additionally, you are warmly invited to one of the information roadshow events that we are running, where we will be able to answer any remaining questions.
-See the dates below, and you can book them via this link.
-You are also welcome to read and use the briefing presentation – please feel free to amend it for your local context but do not change any of the core information.
+We recently ran a series of information roadshow events, from which you are welcome to read and use the briefing presentation – please feel free to amend it for your local context but do not change any of the core information.